secomb/AxisymmetricLV7s/README.md

 Histogram_xx000.txt: Data used to generate MCMC histograms
 chisqVals000.txt: Variation of objective function during optimization

 This code runs under Visual Studio 22 C++.
-Please contact Timothy W. Secomb secomb@arizona.edu if futher informaton is needed.
+It is freely available for non-commercial use, provided appropriate acknowledgement is given.
+Commercial users please contact us before using this program.
+No assurance is given that it is free of errors and any use is at the user’s risk.
+Please contact Timothy W. Secomb secomb@arizona.edu with questions.